 <a href="https://www.careerkarma.com" target="_self">This link will open in this tab.</a> <a href="https://www.careerkarma.com" target="_parent">This link will open a parent window.</a> <a href="https://www.careerkarma.com" target="_blank">This link will open in a new tab.</a> <a href="https://www.careerkarma.com" target="_top">This link will open in a full browser window.</a>

-HTML document, which can be useful if you have a long web page and want to direct a user to a particular place in the text.
+Hyperlinks in HTML can also reference a specific part of an HTML document.
+This is useful if you have a long web page and want to direct a user to a particular place in the text.

 Before you start using bookmark anchors, you first need to define an ID attribute on the element where you want the user to go.
-Here’s an example of declaring an ID attribute on a title in a webpage:
+Here’s an example of declaring an ID attribute on a title in a web page:

 <h3 id="subtitle3">Subtitle 3</h3>

 We have given the HTML heading tag the id subtitle3, which we can then use to reference it in a hyperlink.

-hyperlink that references this heading:
+Here’s an example of a hyperlink that references this heading:

 <a href="#subtitle3">Go to Subtitle 3</a>